TwilioDevEd/nov-2021-video-superclass/README.md

 local machine at port 5000 (`localhost:5000`).
 You can view the application at [http://localhost:5000](http://localhost:5000).

-> Note: If you are running MacOS Monterey, port 5000 might be in use, in which case the Flask server won't
-> be able to run on port 5000.
-You can either change the port that the server is running on, or turn off the
-> [AirPlay Receiver](https://developer.apple.com/forums/thread/682332), which will free up port 5000.

 Can't wait to see what you build with Twilio Video!

 ## Other branches